Is it time to make a change?9th September 2022

-2021 is often described as the year of the great resignation and due to changes in people’s attitude towards their current positions, the trend of starting a fresh in a new role or career has continued to affect the current market.
+The great resignation is not yet over and due to changes in people’s attitude towards their current positions, the trend of starting a fresh in a new role or career has continued to affect the current market.

 There are a lot of new and competitive opportunities available on the market now and for many, the past few years have really challenged us to reconsider how we want to live and dedicate our time.
 This has led to us rethinking our careers and how we define our success and happiness.